pomerium/pomerium/docs/docs/topics/device-identity.md

 ## What Is Device Identity

-> When you remove "the perimeter" as the source of trust to your infrastructure, you must replace it with a level of trust for every person, **device**, and hop in the communication path.
+> When you remove "[the perimeter]" as the source of trust to your infrastructure, you must replace it with a level of trust for every person, **device**, and hop in the communication path.
 Where the other, more commonly implemented facets of zero-trust validates the user and traffic, device identity (through WebAuthn) validates the end user's device.

 Device ID is a unique identifying key that can only be created by the specific combination of hardware and software present on a specific device.
 How this is accomplished is largely dependent on the tools available on the user hardware, which we've detailed below.

 ### Authenticated Device Types

 Device identity is made possible through trusted execution environment (**TEE**) devices that provide a hardware-attested identity.
-The specific implementation of this general concept is different across the devices that provide device identity, but they generally fall into two categories: secure enclaves and cross-platform security keys.
+The specific implementation of this general concept is different across the devices that provide device identity, but they generally fall into two categories: [secure enclaves and cross-platform security keys].

 #### Secure Enclaves